 When it comes to fire rated glass and framing, how a system is tested is important in determining its approved applications in the International Building Code (IBC).
 In fact, many of the test standards such as NFPA 252, NFPA 257, ASTM E-119, UL 263, etc. are directly referenced in the Chapter 7 tables of the IBC, where fire rated glass applications can be found.

 |Click here to download the 2012 IBC Chapter 7 Tables|

 |Click here to download the 2015 IBC Chapter 7 Tables

 These tests must be conducted by a nationally recognized testing laboratory (NRTL) and the product must remain in its follow-up service.
 When the fire rated glass product or system passes, it is given a listing and label from the test lab.
-Note that the listing and label given by the test lab only shows what the product or system has been tested to it does not equal code compliance.
+Note that the listing and label provided by the test lab only show what the product or system has been tested to it does not equal code compliance.
 This a common misunderstanding in our industry, and one that has led to many misapplications that cause potential delays and added costs to the project.

 In order to avoid these costly mistakes, it is important to understand the required test procedures referenced in the IBC as it relates to the fire rated glass product’s application: whether it is used in windows, doors, walls or floors.